openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 ### ngraph::pass::GraphRewrite <a name="graph_rewrite_pass"></a>

 GraphRewrite pass serves for running multiple matcher passes on `ngraph::Function` in a single graph traversal.
 Example:

 @snippet src/template_pattern_transformation.cpp matcher_pass:graph_rewrite

-In addition GraphRewrite handles nodes that were registered by MatcherPasses during their execution.
-This nodes will be added to the beginning of sequence with nodes for pattern matching.
+In addition, GraphRewrite handles nodes that were registered by MatcherPasses during their execution.
+This nodes will be added to the beginning of the sequence with nodes for pattern matching.

 > **NOTE**: when using `pass::Manager` temporary GraphRewrite is used to execute single MatcherPass.

 GraphRewrite has two algorithms for MatcherPasses execution.
-First algorithm is a straight-forward.
-It applies each MatcherPass in registraion order to current node.
+First algorithm is straightforward.
+It applies each MatcherPass in registration order to current node.

 ![graph_rewrite_execution]

-But it is nor really efficient when you have a lot of registered passes.
-So first of all GraphRewrite check that all MatcherPass patterns has type based root node (it means that type of this node is not hidden into predicate).
+But it is not really efficient when you have a lot of registered passes.
+So first of all GraphRewrite checks that all MatcherPass patterns has type-based root node (it means that type of this node is not hidden into predicate).
-And then creates map from registered MatcherPases.
+And then creates map from registered MatcherPasses.
 That helps to avoid additional cost of applying each MatcherPass for each node.

 ![graph_rewrite_efficient_search]

-GraphRewrite has two algorithms for MatcherPasses execution.
-First algorithm is a straight-forward.
-It applies each MatcherPass in registraion order to current node.

-![graph_rewrite_execution]

-But it is nor really efficient when you have a lot of registered passes.
-So first of all GraphRewrite check that all MatcherPass patterns has type based root node (it means that type of this node is not hidden into predicate).
-And then creates map from registered MatcherPases.
-That helps to avoid additional cost of applying each MatcherPass for each node.

-![graph_rewrite_efficient_search]

 ## Pattern Matching <a name="pattern_matching"></a>

-Sometimes patterns can't be expressed via regular nGraph operations or it is too complicated.
+Sometimes patterns cannot be expressed via regular nGraph operations or it is too complicated.
-For example if you want to detect Convolution->Add sub-graph without specifying particular input type for Convolution operation or you want to create pattern where some of operations can have different types.
+For example, if you want to detect Convolution->Add sub-graph without specifying particular input type for Convolution operation or you want to create a pattern where some of operations can have different types.
 And for these cases nGraph provides additional helpers to construct patterns for GraphRewrite transformations.

 There are two main helpers:
 1. `ngraph::pattern::any_input` - helps to express inputs if their types are undefined.
 2. `ngraph::pattern::wrap_type<T>` - helps to express nodes of pattern without specifying node attributes.

-Let's go through example to have better understanding how it works:
+Let's go through the example to have better understanding of how it works:

-> **NOTE**: node attributes do not participate in pattern matching and needed only for operations creation.
+> **NOTE**: Node attributes do not participate in pattern matching and are needed only for operations creation.
 Only operation types participate in pattern matching.

-Example below shows basic usage of `pattern::any_input`.
+The example below shows basic usage of `pattern::any_input`.
 Here we construct Multiply pattern with arbitrary first input and Constant as a second input.
-Also as Multiply is commutative operation it does not matter in which order we set inputs (any_input/Constant or Constant/any_input) because both cases will be matched.
+Also as Multiply is commutative operation, it does not matter in which order we set inputs (any_input/Constant or Constant/any_input) because both cases will be matched.

 @snippet example_ngraph_utils.cpp pattern:label_example

-This example show how we can construct pattern when operation has arbitrary number of inputs.
+This example shows how we can construct a pattern when operation has arbitrary number of inputs.

 @snippet example_ngraph_utils.cpp pattern:concat_example

-This example shows how to use predicate to construct pattern.
+This example shows how to use predicate to construct a pattern.
 Also it shows how to match pattern manually on given node.

 @snippet example_ngraph_utils.cpp pattern:predicate_example

-> **NOTE**: be careful with manual matching because Matcher object holds matched nodes.
-To clear match use m->clear_state() method.
+> **NOTE**: Be careful with manual matching because Matcher object holds matched nodes.
+To clear a match, use the m->clear_state() method.

 ## Working with ngraph::Function <a name="working_with_ngraph_function"></a>